Admissions to specialist schools

 - The attendance of the child would be incompatible with the efficient education of others

-For schools that are not on the list mentioned above, the LA is not under the same duty to name that school, but must have regard to the general principle that children should be educated according to their parent’s wishes, so long as:
+For schools that are not on the list mentioned above, we are not under the same duty to name that school.
+However we must have regard to the general principle that children should be educated according to their parent’s wishes, so long as:

 - This is compatible with the efficient instruction and training of others, and

-The LA therefore needs to consider all of these elements as part of its decision making.
+We need to consider all of these elements as part of our decision making.

 How do we do this?

-1. Considering suitability to age, ability, aptitude and the SEN of the child
+1. Consider suitability to age, ability, aptitude and the SEN of the child

-The LA will liaise with the school in question and seek their views through a consultation that they are able to meet the SEN provision as set out in the child’s statement/EHC plan, checking out in particular:
+We will liaise with the school in question.
+We will seek their views through a consultation that they are able to meet the SEN provision as set out in the child’s EHC plan.
+We will check in particular:

-- The views of the governing body, principal or equivalent in meeting the SEND of the child / young person as set out in the statement/EHC plan and based upon any admissions criteria
+- The views of the governing body, principal or equivalent in meeting the SEND of the child/young person as set out in the EHC plan, and based upon any admissions criteria

-Your request will therefore be submitted for consideration at those admissions meetings.
-We do this so that all families seeking a special school place can be considered simultaneously to ensure fairness in the admissions process and so that places can be prioritised to the most complex children.
+Your request will be submitted for consideration at those admissions meetings.
+We do this so that all families seeking a special school place can be considered simultaneously.
+This ensures fairness in the admissions process and that places can be prioritised to children with the most complex needs.

-For non-maintained and independent schools, the same criteria will apply, but the LA will do this in a direct consultation per child.
+For non-maintained and independent schools, the same criteria will apply, but we will do this in a direct consultation per child.

-2. Considering incompatibility with the efficient education of others
+2. Consider incompatibility with the efficient education of others

-This criteria is more of a factor in state funded provision ie LA maintained special schools, special academies / free schools.
-This is because in Norfolk our special schools are oversubscribed and all schools are currently over their number on roll.
-Our special schools generally operate with a maximum of 6-10 children in a class, but depends on the needs of the children.
-For example, children with very complex needs such as learning difficulties with ASD or children with profound and multiple learning difficulties requiring specialist equipment, have high adult to child ratios and therefore there will be fewer numbers of children in a class compared to other schools.
+This criteria is more of a factor in state funded provision, i.e. our maintained special schools, special academies and free schools.
+In Norfolk, our special schools are oversubscribed and all schools are currently over their number on roll.
+Our special schools generally operate with a maximum of six to 10 children in a class, but this depends on the needs of the children.
+For example, children with very complex needs such as learning difficulties with ASD, or children with profound and multiple learning difficulties requiring specialist equipment, have high adult to child ratios.
+Therefore there will be fewer children in a class compared to other schools.

-Wherever possible the LA would expect the school to adjust its arrangements to accommodate a new admission but this may not always be possible ie where the school has significant limitations to expand the physical footprint of the school, without building works.
-The LA will therefore consider very carefully the impact of admitting children over and above the schools maximum number on roll and will need to consider the impact on the other children already attending the school.
-Where we consider the impact to be too great and that there are no reasonable adjustments that can be applied, we will not name the school in the child’s statement/EHC plan.
+Wherever possible we expect the school to adjust its arrangements to accommodate a new admission.
+However but this may not always be possible, for example when the school has significant limitations to expand the physical footprint of the school without building works.
+We consider very carefully the impact of admitting children over and above the school's maximum number on roll and consider the impact on the other children already attending the school.
+Where we consider the impact to be too great and that there are no reasonable adjustments that can be applied, we will not name the school in the child’s EHC plan.

-Non maintained and independent schools will apply similar criteria and in most cases the LA is not under a duty to name the school, nor is the school under a duty to admit the child.
+Non maintained and independent schools will apply similar criteria and in most cases we are not under a duty to name the school.
+Nor is the school under a duty to admit the child.

-3. Considering the incompatibility with the efficient use of resources
+3. Consider the incompatibility with the efficient use of resources

-This criteria is more of a factor in non-maintained and independent schools where the costs of placements generally exceed the same provision available in the state funded sector.
-Therefore for any request in the non-maintained and independent sector, the LA will undertake a cost analysis of the non-maintained or independent school fees and any transport against the costs associated with arranging that provision differently (ie in a mainstream school).
-This will be particularly the case where it is the view of the LA that with suitable adjustments and an inclusive ethos, the child’s needs could be met in a mainstream environment.
-Sometimes the LA will agree a place in any type of school but with the condition that the parent is responsible for arranging the transport.
-This will be where the LA has deemed that the child’s needs can be met through a placement in a different school more efficiently but would be prepared to name the school of preference if transport arrangements are met by the family.
+This criteria is more of a factor in non-maintained and independent schools, where the costs of placements generally exceed the same provision available in the state funded sector.
+For any request in the non-maintained and independent sector, we undertake a cost analysis of the school fees and any transport, against the costs if the provision is arranged differently (i.e. in a mainstream school).
+This will be particularly the case where it is our view that, with suitable adjustments and an inclusive ethos, the child’s needs could be met in a mainstream environment.
+Sometimes we will agree a place in any type of school, but with the condition that the parent is responsible for arranging the transport.
+This will be when we have deemed that the child’s needs can be met through a placement in a different school more efficiently, but would be prepared to name the school of preference if transport arrangements are met by the family.